Representation Category of Free Wreath Product of Classical Groups: Construction of the Concrete Rigid -Tensor Category

-\textbf{Step 4: Inserting the boundary contributions of trivial components.} Notice that, by Corollary~\ref{colour of components} and Definition~\ref{def: colour}, $(\alpha_i)^{-1}$ is exactly the ordered product of the labels of the upper boundary blocks of $q\cdot p$ induced by trivial connected components lying between $\mathcal C_i$ and $\mathcal C_{i-1}$ in the boundary order, while $\beta_i$ is exactly the ordered product of the labels of the lower boundary blocks of $q\cdot p$ induced by trivial connected components lying between $\mathcal O_{i-1}$ and $\mathcal O_i$ in the boundary order.
+\textbf{Step 3} Notice that, by Corollary~\ref{colour of components} and Definition~\ref{def: colour}, $(\alpha_i)^{-1}$ is exactly the ordered product of the labels of the upper boundary blocks of $q\cdot p$ induced by trivial connected components lying between $\mathcal C_i$ and $\mathcal C_{i-1}$ in the boundary order, while $\beta_i$ is exactly the ordered product of the labels of the lower boundary blocks of $q\cdot p$ induced by trivial connected components lying between $\mathcal O_{i-1}$ and $\mathcal O_i$ in the boundary order.
 Moreover,

 Let $\gamma_1$ (resp.\ $\gamma_2$) be the ordered product of the labels of all boundary blocks of $q\cdot p$ strictly larger (resp.\ strictly smaller) than $\mathcal C_{u_n}$ (resp.\ $\mathcal O_{d_n}$) in the boundary order.
 Then the full boundary product can be written as